telecombcn-dl/2018-dlai-team10/index.md

 To conclude with, we would like to highlight that we have learned a lot with this project.

-# 5. Future Work
+# 6. Future Work

 Many different adaptations, tests, and experiments have been left for the future due to lack of time.
 Followingly, we will briefly define in which directions these future work strands should go:

-- **Time Optimization:** Although it has been a very helpful tool, during the implementation of this project, we have wasted a lot of time with Google Colab, due to the fact that execution times are restarded every 12h and then all progress is lost.
+- **Time Optimization:** Although it has been a very helpful tool, during the implementation of this project, we have wasted a lot of time with Google Colab, due to the fact that execution times are restarted every 12h and then all progress is lost.
 Additionaly, very often, for unknown reasons the framework suddently disconected and we had to start over (set again the notebook, download the data, restructure it...).
 If we were to continue with this project, the first thing we would do would be to migrate all the content to Google Cloud Compute Engine.

 - **Challenge Adaptation**: If in the future it was intended to compete in the Kaggle competition (or just to compare the results with the competition's leaderboard - currently with a score of 0.95), many things should be changed.
 To begin with, the evaluation metrich should be changed to the Mean Average Precision at 3 (which is the one the competition performs) instead of the general accuracy.
 Furthermore, all the data provided by the competition should be used instead of a reduced version of just 10 of the more than 300 classes available.
 Moreover, we assume that to obtain competitive results, other models and architectures should also be considered.